getampt/docs/environments.md

 ## Apps

-Ampt allows you to build **apps** within your **organization**. **Apps** are extremely flexibile.
+Ampt allows you to build **apps** within your **organization**. **Apps** are extremely flexible.
 They can be entire full-stack applications, independent microservices, isolated backends, or a frontend website backed by a global CDN.
 You decide how to structure your project using as many apps as you want.

 ## Environments